SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 »⟮\$LEVELNAME⟯« is ⟮a given ＿level name＿⟯.
 ⟮The study of ＿a level＿⟯ is called ⟮\$LEVELNAMEs⟯.
 ⟮＿A level＿⟯ consists of ⟮＿a segmental emic system＿⟯, ⟮＿a suprasegmental emic system＿⟯ and ⟮＿the segmental-suprasegmental interface＿⟯.
-»⟮S*egmental⟯« is ⟮either ＿segmental＿ or ＿suprasegmental＿⟯.
 »⟮The segmental emic system⟯« ⟮deals with smaller units⟯ than »⟮the suprasegmental emic system⟯«.

+### abbreviations

+»⟮S*egmental⟯« is ⟮either ＿segmental＿ or ＿suprasegmental＿⟯. s*egmental = segmental ∨ suprasegmental
 »⟮s*egmental unit⟯« =short for=> ⟮s*egmental e?ic unit⟯
 »⟮sm/ssm⟯« =short for=> ⟮＿segmental/suprasegmental＿⟯
+s*m = sm ∨ ssm

 ### suprasegmental caveats

-If ⟮＿suprasegmentals＿⟯ are analyzed only as ⟮features passed down⟯, then ⟮the differentiation into segmental/suprasegmental e?ic whatevers becomes unnecessary⟯. e?ic unit should be short for s*egmental e?ic unit, but in practice often merely refers to a segmental e?ic unit
+If ⟮＿suprasegmentals＿⟯ are analyzed only as ⟮features passed down⟯, then ⟮the differentiation into segmental/suprasegmental e?ic whatevers becomes unnecessary⟯. e?ic unit should be short for s*m e?ic unit, but in practice often merely refers to a segmental e?ic unit

 ## either seg/supraseg

-»⟮A s*egmental emic system⟯« consists of ⟮＿the emic whole＿⟯ and ⟮＿the emic rule set＿⟯.
+»⟮A s*m emic system⟯« consists of ⟮＿the emic whole＿⟯ and ⟮＿the emic rule set＿⟯.

 ### e?ic